 Microsoft Outlook has an inbuilt Tool called “SCANPST.exe” using that program you can scan and repair issues with PST.

 Select the PST using the Browser button and Select Start.
 Sometimes it might take a long time to complete.
 So don’t disturb the process.
 Read more here on how to Repair corrupt Outlook PST files with Inbox Repair Tool or Microsoft Fix It.
 Stellar PST Viewer will let you scan and view the contents of damaged or corrupted Outlook data files (.pst) files.

 Corrupt Profile in Outlook

-Most of the times corrupt Profile can use Outlook not to open or error message etc. To test that you could try creating a new Outlook Profile.
+Most of the time, corrupt Profile can use Outlook not to open or error message, etc. To test that, you could try creating a new Outlook Profile.

 Then Select Show Profiles.

 Then Select Add and type a new Name for Profile.
 Then set up the E-mail account and click Finish.
-Then under “Always use this Profile” Select new profile name and Click OK.
+Then under “Always use this Profile,” Select a new profile name and Click OK.
 Then open Outlook and test it.

 There Click on Add and Select the Old PST File.
 Once you select it Click on “Set as Default” so it will default to your Old PST’s Inbox.
 Then open Outlook again.

 The Calendar Checking Tool for Outlook (CalCheck) is a command-line program that checks Microsoft Outlook Calendars for problems.

 TIP: See this post if you face Outlook.com problems, errors, and issues.